arvidn/libtorrent/docs/contributing.rst

 	New features might be better support for integrating with other services, new choking algorithms, seeding policies, ports to new platforms etc.

-For an overview of the internals of libtorrent, see the hacking_ page.

-For outstanding things to do, see the `todo list`_.

-.. _hacking: hacking.html

-.. _`todo list`: todo.html